mebobby2/basic-doom/README.md

-# basic-doom
+# Basic Doom

+A very very basic version of Doom built using Unity.

 ## Prerequisites

-Developed using Unity version 2017.2.0f3
+* Unity version 2017.2.0f3

 ## Unity Editor Scene Navigation
 * Click and drag GameObject to move it around the scene